 On Saturday, May 25, Instruments Unbound: Soloists with Electronics, Found Sounds, and Video, a multimedia concert curated by Jennifer Stock, took place at the 92Y Tribeca.
 Four eclectic sets by Florent Ghys, Lesley Flanigan, Angélica Negrón, and Jennifer Stock herself showcased very different approaches to live processing and video art/projections.

-I CARE IF YOU LISTEN is an award-winning digital magazine available in the Apple Newsstand, and soon on Android devices.
+I CARE IF YOU LISTEN is an award-winning blog and a digital magazine available in the Apple Newsstand, and soon on Android devices.
 With more than 60 contributors reporting from 7 different countries, I CARE IF YOU LISTEN has become—in just a couple of years—a preferred source of New Music news.